- Biosecurity is a set of preventative measures taken to reduce the risk of disease introduction or transmission.

 - No commercial haulers are allowed onto the farm.
 Pigs are transported from the farm facility to the road where the commercial trailer is parked.
 Pigs cannot re-enter the farm trailer after crossing into the commercial truck.

-- Plastic boots must cover shoes prior to shoes touching station ground and removed prior to touching floor of cab when returning to vehicle.
+- Plastic boots must cover shoes prior to shoes touching station ground and removed prior to touching the floor of the cab when returning to the vehicle.

 - At the station, keep in mind the line of separation is at the unloading area of the trailer.
 The individual unloading pigs from the trailer cannot cross the line of separation into the buying station.
 Once pigs leave the trailer they cannot return.
 It is the buying station's responsibility to move the pigs to their designated holding area.